udexon/LesNomadesMobile/README.md

 # Les Nomades Mobile
+## &mdash; _A Shared Economy Platform to Cook, Work and Live_
 - _Programmers just need to learn cooking; and then ...._

-What are the lessons we can learn from Wework, arguably the biggest blunder in the history of shared economy startups?
+&mdash; What are the lessons we can learn from Wework, arguably the biggest blunder in the history of shared economy startups?

 It is liquidity.
 By liquidity, we do not just mean liquidity of money, but also that of knowledge.